This article is part of a chronological series, intended to be read in order.

-Though they are told, again and again, to stay away from trouble, they often disobey to follow their heart into helping people and manage for trouble to find them anyway.
+Though they are told, again and again, to stay away from trouble, they often disobey to follow their heart into helping people.
 They are in a rebellious period of their life.
 With the overconfidence superpowers may bring to your average teenager, they often end up in situations way over their head.

 Cable has a more active point of view, and builds an officer/soldiers relationship.
-He’s no longer overprotective.
-Cable takes an active part in The New Mutants operations.
+He’s certainly not overprotective, and leads the team in the field.

-When Cable takes charge, he takes them into action against mutants’ opponents or evil mutants: Freedom Force, MLF, Genosha, Morlocks.
+When Cable takes charge, he takes them into action against anti-mutants factions or evil mutants: Freedom Force, the MLF, Genosha, the Morlocks.

 Professor Xavier’s family fortune.